YannPostec/adrezoDHCP/README.md

 `{ "leases" : [ {"ip" : "<lease ip>", "mac" : "<lease mac>", "stamp" : "<Lease expiry date>", "name" : "<lease name>" } , ... ] }`

 _IP values are represented as usual, example : 192.168.0.1_
-_MAC Value are represented by 12 hexadecimal characters without separation, example : 1a2b3c4d5e6f_
 _Date value are in format "yyyy-MM-dd HH:mm:ss", example 2018-07-15 09:17:32_
+_MAC values are represented by 12 hexadecimal characters without separation, example : 1a2b3c4d5e6f_
+_(adrezo format parameter to true will remove : character and truncate hardware address to 12 characters)_
+_Name values, if empty on dhcp server, take value EMPTYNAME_
-_Name represents only the host part of hostname and are truncated to 20 characters, if name is empty on dhcp server, take value EMPTYNAME_
+_(adrezo format parameter to true will take only the host part of hostname and truncate it to 20 characters)_

 ## License